epam/edp-perf-operator/docs/api.md

-PerfDataSourceJenkinsSpec defines the desired state of PerfDataSource
+PerfDataSourceJenkinsSpec defines the desired state of PerfDataSource.

 <table>
     <thead>